Objecting to different property types

 Valuers determine the land value for the whole site of a strata scheme.

-We give the strata representative a Notice of Valuation showing this land value at least every three years.
-We do not value individual units or give a Notice to each unit owner.
+We give the strata representative a notice of valuation showing this land value at least every three years.
+We do not value individual units or give a notice to each unit owner.

 Instead, each unit’s land value is a portion of the whole strata scheme’s land value, based on the unit entitlement in the strata plan.